akeneo/pim-helpcenter/content/md/first-steps/manage-data-quality.md

 # Data quality insights activation and deactivation

 :::info
-You must be granted a specific permission to be able to edit attribute groups.
+You must be granted a specific permission by the administrator to be able to edit attribute groups.
 :::

 To deactivate data quality insights from an attribute group: